ernest-bruce/human-internet/internet_plan/internet_plan.md

 ### designing digital·organisms
 long·lived **digital·organisms** are the future of software and hardware engineering
-· part of **Peoples•Foundation** mission is to ensure that technology always has human benefit as its main goal
+· part of **Peoples·Foundation** mission is to ensure that technology always has human benefit as its main goal

 to develop truly innovative, intelligent, and helpful software we must reexamine our software·development assumptions, principles, and practices